-As part of the yearlong celebration of our 10th anniversary at 10 River Terrace, we’re looking forward to the opening of the Poets House Poetry Path in Battery Park City—an immersive public art installation of poetry running from Rockefeller Park’s north end to the marina at Brookfield Place.
+As part of the yearlong celebration of our 10th anniversary at 10 River Terrace, check out the Poets House Poetry Path in Battery Park City—an immersive public art installation of poetry running from Rockefeller Park’s north end to the marina at Brookfield Place.
 This installation includes fragments from poems reaching across time, space, and cultures, featuring over 40 poets whose work considers the relationships between people, nature, and the urban landscape.
-Originally scheduled for April, the installation of the Poetry Path is now complete and can be enjoyed by passersby.
-The formal opening of the Poetry Path on September 25, 2020, will include the launch of rich web resources, virtual tours and workshops.
+The installation of the Poetry Path is now complete and can be enjoyed by passersby, click here to see online resources and visit the Poetry Path—virtually .

 The Poetry Path is made possible through a partnership with Battery Park City Authority, partners in design and fabrication of the Poetry Path, with additional support from our Outreach Partner, Goldman Sachs.
 Special thanks to the Arthur F. and Alice E. Adams Foundation for funding the Poetry Path planning process, and to the Marcia Brady Tucker Foundation for supporting Poetry Path educational initiatives for youth and children.